Why email marketing tools like autoresponders rarely work… and relationship-building emails do

 Now, what was it you wanted to sell me?

-An hour after our Pro Account member’s acknowledgement message is sent to a lead, the first Positioning message is sent.
+An hour after our Pro Account member’s acknowledgment message is sent to a lead, the first Positioning message is sent.
 A Positioning message tells the lead why they should select you to help them reach their real estate goals.
+Not your average email and automated follow up messaging system, a much better method – what’s that – positioning.

 So, what’s the difference between a Positioning message and an ad?
 Well, for one thing it doesn’t look like an ad.
 It looks like an email that you personally wrote to an individual, not something that’s being sent to thousands of people.
 More importantly, it doesn’t read like an ad.
 It addresses the recipient by his or her first name.
 Its content resembles the kind of email you would write to a friend.
 It’s in your voice.
 It’s authentic.
 It is the antithesis of an ad.